psyinfra/prometheus-eaton-ups-exporter/README.md

 ## Defaults:
 * Default host-address is localhost
-* Default port is 9790 (a free port according to [Prometheus default port allocations](https://github.com/prometheus/prometheus/wiki/Default-port-allocations))
+* Default port is 9795 (see also: [Prometheus default port allocations](https://github.com/prometheus/prometheus/wiki/Default-port-allocations))
 * Login timeout is set to 3 seconds
 * Other request timeouts are set to 2 seconds
 * Static values are described in `prometheus_eaton_ups_exporter/scraper_globals.py`